bwarren2/objective_impeachment/PITCHME.md

 ---

-### "Irregular" Diplomatic Channels Conclusion:
+### "Irregular" Diplomatic Channels

-Sondland, Volker, Giuliani, and Mulvaney were in a diplomatic backchannel unaccountable to Congress.
+Sondland, Volker, Giuliani, and Mulvaney were in an "irregular" diplomatic channel unaccountable to Congress.
+What did they think was happening?

+Note:

+(Read slide)

 ---

 ##### Sondland's Perspective

 ![Video](https://www.youtube.com/embed/EkN4P7R5stE?start=5554&end=5612)

+Note:

+Sondland flatly states "investigations into 2016 and Burisma were requirements for a White House visit".

+That is a requirement of a thing for an official act.
+Was it thing of value?
+We'll come back to that.

+This is a pretty black-and-white statement.
+But there is more evidence from other witnesses.

 +++